 ☒ Yes, the sponsoring school’s Board will govern the new school.

-Beehive will be governed by the Board of Members, which will maintain active and effective governance in accordance with its adopted corporate bylaws that shall be consistent with the terms of this charter.
+Beehive Science & Technology Academy will be governed by the Board of Members, which will maintain active and effective governance in accordance with its adopted corporate bylaws that shall be consistent with the terms of this charter.

 The board shall have five members as provided in the bylaws of the corporation.
 The existing board shall elect all board members.
 Any member of the community may refer a potential candidate to the board’s nominating committee.
 The board will promote and utilize an open process prescribed in the bylaws and board policies to appoint new members to ensure broad representation of the communities served by Beehive.
 The Board of Governors shall, in its discretion, form committees in accordance with its bylaws and applicable law, to accomplish the objectives and responsibilities of the board and to ensure that the school meets achieves its mission and goals.